Nov11/osdev/readme.md

 * --build-id=none is needed or grub cannot find the multiboot header.

-* How to use gdb remote debug to connect qemu instance in Clion?
+* About debugging.
+How to use gdb remote debug to connect qemu instance in Clion?
 I haven't combine the building process with debugging yet.
 Config external target before initiating remote debugging.
 Use -daemonize for starting qemu or Clion will not proceed.Set program as 'qemu-system-i386' and parameters as '-cdrom path_to_myos.iso -s -S -daemonize'.

+* About loading the image.
+How to find the absolute offset of a symbol in the final elf file?
+E.g. Locate the multiboot header magic value.
+This will help when grub says the image is not bootable, which involves the build-id linker option. objdump -j does show the answer!
+The file offset printed by the command is in hex.
+When linked without build-id, text section begins at 0x1000 which is 4096.
+When linked without that flag, it starts at 0x2000 which is 8k.
+It is required that the header shows up in first 8k range of the file.
+So the image cannot be identified with the flag.
+Do check the exit status if using ```grub-file --is-x86-multiboot```.
+Zero means OK.
+I thought it prints something on invalid input.

 Something not known yet.
 Better jotting them here as I may forget them in the future. :
-* How to find the absolute address of a symbol in the final elf file?
-E.g. Locate the multiboot header magic value.
-This will help when grub says the image is not bootable, which involves the build-id linker option.